tinamayswinkels/eon/_projects/acorn-niseko.md

   campaign-text_html: >-
     <p>To capture the Acorn dining experience we attended as guests, shooting
     the experience as it was served.
-This meant ensuring that in the process of of the photoshoot we were never disruptive to other paying diners, and that we used exclusively natural light with no artificial flash or lighting.&nbsp;<br /><br />We wanted to tell a story, showcasing the ambiance of the experience not just the food itself.&nbsp;</p>
+This meant ensuring that in the process of the photoshoot we were never disruptive to other paying diners, and that we used exclusively natural light with no artificial flash or lighting.&nbsp;<br /><br />We wanted to tell a story, showcasing the ambiance of the experience not just the food itself.&nbsp;</p>
   team-heading-1: